You can import sales or forecasted sales data that you may have tracked in spreadsheets directly into Tanda.

 We should now see in data streams:

-Clicking on the data stream will then show a graph of the data we imported to check if its valid and correct or not:
+Clicking on the data stream will then show the data imported as a graph.

-Once you have imported data you will need to Configure your Sales, Revenue, Budgets & Demand Data (Data Streams) to link them to locations and teams in Tanda.
+Once you have imported data, you will need to Configure your Sales, Revenue & Demand Data (Data Streams) to link them to locations and teams in Tanda.

-When the data streams are linked you can then start utilizing it across Tanda in a few ways:
+When the data streams are linked, you can then start utilising them across Tanda in a few ways:

 FAQs